rubenafo/wp-d3/README.md

 This code can be checkout from the Wordpress.org SVN found at http://plugins.svn.wordpress.org/wp-d3/ or installed to your wordpress blog by searching the 'wp-d3' plugin.

+Any question please refer to the support forum at wordpress.org: http://wordpress.org/support/plugin/wp-d3.